-MPSEV's are incredibly flexible and versatile vessels catering to a range of offshore needs.
-Accordingly MPSEV's are used to support;
+Liftoboats are incredibly flexible and versatile vessels catering to a range of offshore needs, to support:

 - Well intervention work such as coiled tubing, wireline, snubbing and enhanced oil recovery techniques